quasarch/articles/akash-provider-ingress-observability/akash-provider-ingress-observability.md

 ## Introduction

 Akash Network is a decentralized cloud marketplace where tenants purchase cloud-grade compute in an open permissionless manner.
-The decentralized cloud is a shift from computing resources being owned and operated by the three large Cloud companies (Amazon, Google, and Microsoft) to a decentralized network of Cloud providers running open source software developed by a community and creating competition in an open marketplace with more **providers**.
+The decentralized cloud is a shift from computing resources being owned and operated mostly by the three large Cloud companies (Amazon, Google, and Microsoft) to a decentralized network of *Cloud Providers* running open source software developed by a community and creating competition in an open marketplace with more **providers**.

 **Providers** provide compute resources to the network leveraging technologies such as Kubernetes, Docker and NGINX.
 One of the core components of these **providers** is the *NGINX Ingress Controller*.
 The *NGINX Ingress Controller* is an application that runs in a cluster and configures an HTTP load balancer according to Ingress resources.
+It is the entry point of all incoming traffic to the provider.

-In this blogpost I'll walk you through the process of enabling metrics on your Akash Ingress Controller.
+In this blogpost I'll walk you through the process of enabling metrics on your *Akash Ingress Controller* (w).

 ## Pre-requisites
 * A working Akash Provider